 Faculty Learning Communities

-The CIRCLE Collaborative brings together faculty learning communities (FLCs) from Cal Lutheran and Moorpark College to participate in a year-long professional development program that will provide them with the tools to redesign their courses to be more culturally relevant, responsive and sustaining.
+The Culturally Inclusive & Responsive Curricula for Learning Equity (CIRCLE) Collaborative brings together faculty learning communities (FLCs) from Cal Lutheran and Moorpark College to participate in a yearlong professional development program that provides the tools to redesign courses to be more culturally relevant, responsive, and sustaining.

-Faculty participate in CIRCLE, a 20 person working group, to (re)design culturally responsive pedagogical techniques and introductory/gateway courses with high DFWI rates for historically marginalized students, which could impact retention rates of students.
+Faculty participate in CIRCLE, a 20 person working group, to (re)design culturally responsive pedagogical techniques and introductory/gateway courses with high DFWI rates for historically marginalized students, which can impact retention rates of students.

-College Deans from respective campuses will select faculty to participate in the FLC workshops, beginning with a 3-day facilitated workshop in May 2019.
-Participants will reconvene in January of the following year to discuss progress, share ideas, and participate in working groups.
+A review committee from respective campuses select faculty to participate in the FLC workshops, beginning with a 3-day facilitated workshop in May.
+Participants reconvene in January of the following year to discuss progress, share ideas, and participate in working groups.
 A completed course redesign is expected by the following May.

-Faculty “alumni” of the FLCs will also lead additional groups of faculty from the same disciplines in forming course redesign circles focused on 100- and 200-level courses, particularly in English or Math.
+Upon completion of the program, faculty “alumni” can be nominated by their colleagues to serve as FLC Chairs.
+FLC Chairs will lead additional groups of faculty from the same disciplines in forming smaller course redesign circles focused on 100- and 200-level courses, particularly in English or Math.

 For more information, please click here.